Reyano132/Patient-Search-Criteria-module/README.md

 Description
 -----------
-This is a very basic module which can be used as a starting point in creating a new module.
+This module provides the different patient search criteria which are used in core apps module

 Building from Source
 --------------------